SymblDev/symbl-real-time-assist/README.md

-# Answering Machine Detection Demo
+# Real-time Assist Demo

-This React App works with Symbl's APIs to detect `Answering Machine` in realtime over a PSTN call.
+This React App works with Symbl's APIs to showcase an example of real-time assist experience in realtime over a Dual Channel Phone call.

 ## Configurations